I've worked with scientists and science-based organizations my entire working life.

 A bit about me

 I began my career in the United Kingdom and spent time living and working in Central Europe, Northern Ireland, and then North America, where I settled and made my home.
 I live with my French-Canadian husband, bilingual son, and unilingual dog.
 When I'm not at work, I travel as much as I can (though I do that for work too!), spend time in my kitchen creating all sorts of delicious food, and I practice karate regularly so that I can eat it.

-Throughout my corporate career I trained extensively in leadership and management, and I am fully media trained and have extensive experience in engaging, inspiring, and motivating audiences on camera, radio, and on stage.
+Throughout my corporate career I trained extensively in leadership and management, and I am fully media trained.
+I have extensive experience in engaging, inspiring, and motivating audiences on camera, radio, and on stage.